mchristenson5891/lab/readme.md

 Convert the design into HTML in the `index.html` file, and then write the CSS in `main.css`.

 We'll provide some style information below.
-Approximate or use a [Ruler application](http://www.pascal.com/software/freeruler/) to get the sizing values for various elements.
+You can approximate spacing.

+Content for the page can be found in copy.txt.

+Links do not need to go anywhere.

 CSS Property Almanac: https://css-tricks.com/almanac/